apache/arrow/docs/source/developers/guide/step_by_step/pr_and_github.rst

 which is saved in your set up as ``upstream``.

-You should have Git set up by now, have cloned the repository, have successfully built Arrow and have an JIRA issue to work on.
+You should have Git set up by now, have cloned the repository, have successfully built Arrow and have a JIRA issue to work on.

 **Before making changes to the code, you should create a new branch in Git.**

 1. Update/sync the code from your ``upstream`` in the master branch.
-Run it in the shell from ``arrow`` directory.
+Run it in the shell from the ``arrow`` directory.

    .. code:: console